GuilherrmeS/GuilherrmeS/README.md

 ### Hi there!!
-My name is Guilherme, and i'm currently working with react/node using typescript on both.
+My name is Guilherme, and i'm currently working with react/node using typescript.

 <div align="center">
   <a href="https://github.com/kiryuss">